Logotype for New Era Energy & Digital Inc

 Executive summary

-• Executed a strategic pivot in late 2025 from legacy natural gas operations to focus on developing large-scale data center campuses, with the flagship Texas Critical Data Centers (TCDC) project targeting over 1 GW of compute capacity in Ector County, Texas, and phased power delivery starting as early as end of 2027.
+• Transitioned from legacy oil, gas, and helium operations to focus on large-scale data center development, with TCDC as the flagship project targeting over 1 GW of capacity in Ector County, Texas, and phased power delivery starting as early as end of 2027.

 Financial highlights